Tackling the Climate Crisis Head On

 Washington works great for well-connected oil companies that want to drill everywhere -- just not for the rest of us watching climate change bear down on our planet.
 That’s why Elizabeth has proposed an ambitious set of reforms to fundamentally change the way Washington does business.

 Elizabeth was the first 2020 candidate to sign the No Fossil Fuel Pledge, committing to reject campaign contributions from oil, gas, and coal industries.
 She fought against Trump nominees like David Bernhardt and Andrew Wheeler -- walking conflicts of interest with deep ties to the fossil fuel industry.
 To reduce the influence of those companies on our government, she has proposed the biggest anti-corruption reform package since Watergate -- ending lobbying as we know it, and slamming shut the revolving door between Wall Street and Washington.

-For too long, Big Oil has been allowed to suck down billions of dollars in subsidies at the expense of the environment and working families.
+Big Oil has been allowed to suck down billions of dollars in subsidies at the expense of the environment and working families.
 Elizabeth supports eliminating fossil fuel subsidies and using that money to invest in clean and renewable energy and infrastructure.
 And Elizabeth’s Climate Risk Disclosure Act would require companies to disclose their greenhouse gas emissions and price their exposure to climate risk into their valuations, raising public awareness of just how dependent companies are on fossil fuels and accelerating the transition to clean energy.

 Click here to read more about Elizabeth’s plan to use market forces to speed the transition to clean energy -- without spending a dime of taxpayer money.